fantasy-08/puzzels/README.md

 # ALGO
- algoexpert
-Solution of codes from web site algoexpert.io
+Solution of codes and Some templates and Snippets